G-Code Programming

 If you define a custom G-code or M-code by using the G<integer> or M<integer> syntax, the integer value that you specify must be in the range of 0 to 4,294,967,295.
 If you define a custom G-code or M-code by using the G<integer>.<integer> or M<integer>.<integer> syntax, the two integer values that you specify must be in the range of 0 to 65,535.

-The body of the custom G-code or M-code must include the set of AeroScript instructions that the controller will execute when the custom G-code or M-code is invoked.
+The body of the custom G-code or M-code must include the set of AeroScript instructions that the controller will execute when the custom G-code or M-code is called.
 The example that follows shows the definitions of custom G-codes and custom M-codes.

 gcode G300